 - Remember to add some seasonings to ensure a balanced taste for the dishes

-Ketchup is also a suitable substitute since it may be rather thick.
-You can reduce ketchup to get a thicker paste if you want to.
-With a sweet and tart kick, ketchup provides a comparable depth and flavor layer to your favorite tomato-based recipes.
+Just like how tomato paste can be the perfect substitute for ketchup, ketchup can be used in place of tomato paste as well.
+You can reduce ketchup to achieve a thicker paste.
+With a sweet and tart kick, ketchup provides a comparable depth and flavor layer to your favorite recipes.

 Since ketchup features a thinner texture, it is perfect for baked beans, braised meat, and chili.
 Regarding proportion, ketchup can replace tomato paste with a 1:1 ratio.
 Use 1 tablespoon of ketchup for every recipe calls for 1 tablespoon of tomato paste.

 If you worry about the sweetness of ketchup, sloppy joes and chili can tolerate the added sweetness.
 Moreover, you can also reduce the amount of additional sweetener to ensure the perfect flavor for your dishes.